Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_16s/README.md

 [Oscar documentation](http://www.brown.edu/Departments/CCV/doc) for additional information.

-Some of the steps below require that you load some modules with specialized software.
-To see all the modules that are available on the system, use the
-command:

-    module avail

-To load the modules needed for the examples below, enter:

-    module load python
-    module load mafft
-    module load raxml

 Create a new folder for the analyses in your data directory.
 If your username is guest168, for example, you would use the following commands to create the new directory (which you may give a different name) and move to it: